Attention to Details - Key to Sawit Kinabalu’s Success

 Sustainability over Certification

-Since that report, the production of livestock feed from palm oil wastes have now been realized as the group produces its own livestock feed for its cattle.
+Since that report, the production of livestock feed from palm oil wastes have now been realised as the group produces its own livestock feed for its cattle.

 En Masri told us that the company’s livestock feed includes 50% oil palm waste such as oil palm frond (OPF) as source of fiber and Palm Kernel Cake (PKE) which has so far shown a great conversion of input into output, meaning the cattle are growing well.